Blog

 | min read

-However, in certain spaces of the B2B industrials universe, dynamic pricing has proven relevant.
+That said, in certain spaces of the B2B industrials universe, dynamic pricing has proven relevant.
 Examples can be found at wholesalers selling product categories that are mainly dominated by ecommerce (e.g., power tools), in logistics services, or in base materials and commodity chemicals where formula pricing mechanisms are used.

 "AI's integration into the industrial sector will be profoundly disruptive, leading to new business models, enhanced operational efficiencies, and the redefinition of the workforce.
 The impact will be far-reaching, necessitating strategic adaptation."